Death of Brandon Crisp: Death

-Police ended the ground search for Crisp on October 30, 2008, but made clear that the investigation was on-going and continuing around-the-clock.
+Police ended the ground search for Crisp on October 30, 2008, but made clear that the investigation was ongoing and continuing around the clock.
 One week later, on November 5, hunters discovered Crisp's body in an overgrown area near what had been the police search area.
 An autopsy confirmed the identity of the teen via dental records and determined the cause of death to be "injuries to the chest area that are consistent with a fall from a tree".
 Barrie Police noted that no foul play was suspected, and that the investigation was ongoing to determine an exact timeline.

 Media coverage and response

 Within a week of Brandon Crisp's disappearance the case received significant media coverage throughout Ontario.
 Toronto-based outlets such as The Toronto Star, Citytv, CP24, and others covered the story, and national outlets such as the National Post, CTV and CBC soon picked it up as well.
 A Facebook page started by Brandon's classmates at St. Joseph's Catholic High School in Barrie, titled "Where is Brandon Crisp", grew to almost 22,000 members by the time his body was found.

 The news of the discovery of Brandon Crisp's body made national news throughout Canada, with coverage on all major TV networks and national newspapers.
 The Toronto Sun published it as the front-page headline and picture on November 6, 2008.
 Thousands of people also flooded the Facebook group and other internet forums with expressions of grief and sympathy for the family.

 The story generated Internet coverage from bloggers and others trying to help find Crisp, such as the creation of the now-defunct website findbrandoncrisp.com, discussions of the video game related issues, and discussions of how the tragedy emotionally affected the community, police involved, and even strangers.

-The report of Crisp's death generated an amount of anonymous internet trolling, with many messages and photos posted to the Facebook group that most group members and friends found to be upsetting and disturbing, resulting in the group being shut down; an example of what Mattathias Schwartz of The New York Times has called "Malwebolence".
+The report of Crisp's death generated an amount of anonymous internet trolling, with many messages and photos posted to the Facebook group that most group members and friends found to be upsetting and disturbing, resulting in the group being shut down, an example of what Mattathias Schwartz of The New York Times has called "Malwebolence".